Student Forum Leadership, 2017-2018

 Major: Latin American Studies, Policy Studies

 Madison Grimes is a sophomore from Hanszen College and has been involved in BISF since joining the general board her freshman year.
 As policy competition chair, she organizes the annual Undergraduate Policy Competition, in which students submit their own policy proposals.
-Outside of BISF, Madison is involved in Hanszen student government as treasurer and enjoys reading, travelling, and drinking boba.
+Outside of BISF, Madison is involved in Hanszen student government as treasurer and enjoys reading and exploring Houston.

 Major: Mathematical Economic Analysis and History